GA-SF-ADI/adi-2-resources/week-10-cs-concepts/47-tuesday-sorts/breadth-first-search/readme.md

 ![](https://camo.githubusercontent.com/2f57e6239884a1a03402912f13c49555dec76d06/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f342f34362f416e696d617465645f4246532e676966)

-## Exercises: Breadth First Tree Search
+## Exercises: Breadth First Tree Search ( 30 min )

 1. In English, describe how you would use breadth first search to find any node with a given value.
 Your algorithm should assume you have a tree data structure and that you can access each node's value and its array of children (do not assume it's a binary tree which has only 2 children).
-You should also assume you're given a target value to match.
+You can assume you're given a target value to find.

-2.
+2. On the whiteboard, pseudocode a breadth first search method.
+Assume you have a tree data structure that allows the following operations on all nodes:
+- `node.getValue()` returns the value of the node
+- `node.getChildren()` returns an `ArrayList<Node>` of size zero or more ( if size is always 2, then its a binary tree ).
+- You are given the tree root node as `Node root` parameter into your search method.

+3. In English, describe how you would modify your breadth first search function to work on a binary search tree.
+Remember, a *Binary Search Tree* is a tree where all the children to the left of the parent hold a lower value than the parent while all the children to the right hold a greater value.
+See the illustration below, where the root node has a value of 4.
+      4
+     / \
+   2     6
+  / \   / \
+ 1   3 5   7